 A Primer on Licenses

 Whenever you create a literary or artistic work (such as a text, image, video, or software), the copyright law in most countries limits other people from copying, modifying, and sharing it without your express permission.
 This even applies if you make it available to others (e.g., on your website): First and foremost they are not allowed to copy, modify, or share it.
-This legal default of “all rights reserved” was created to benefit publishers, not authors (Fogel 2006), and runs counter to many cultural and scientific processes.
+This legal default of “all rights reserved” was created to benefit publishers, not authors (Fogel, 2006), and runs counter to many cultural and scientific processes.
 Copyright licenses enable authors to free up their works for reuse by others.

 For the purpose of this tutorial, by license we mean copyright license.

-When you have your article published under an open access license, some publishers still demand an exclusive publishing and distribution license or a copyright assignment.
-This would give them more rights than the readers of the article have through the chosen open access license (Rumsey and Labastida 2022) and exceeds exceeds by far what is necessary to make publication possible (Suber 2022).
+Some journals offer to publish your article under a Creative Commons license, but still demand an exclusive publishing and distribution license or a copyright assignment from you.
+This would give them more rights than the readers of the article have through the respective Creative Commons license (Rumsey & Labastida, 2022) and exceeds by far what is necessary to make publication possible (Suber, 2022).
 Consequently, authors should oppose this practice and grant publishers the same rights that every other reader of the article has.
-If your chosen publisher insists on an exclusive license, you may at least retain the copyright for your figures – follow the guide “Retaining copyright for figures in academic publications to allow easy citation and reuse” by Elson (2016) to learn how to do that.
+To facilitate self-archiving, one can also modify the contract with publishers via a rights retention statement (UK Reproducibility Network & Eglen, 2023) / author’s addendum (SPARC, 2006).
+If you have published a closed-access paper before, you can consult ShareYourPaper for legal options to still make it available free of charge to readers.

 The licenses we discuss here mostly regard copyright.
 Therefore, recipients may lack other rights such as publicity, privacy, moral, patent,2 or trademark rights.
 For example, sharing photos that depict people is not only a matter of copyright, but also of privacy rights.
 Conversely, the licenses do not apply if recipients are allowed to use the works for other reasons such as fair use, the right to quote, or because they made a different arrangement with the author.